infinityab/Solar-IOT/README.md

 Use Raspberry Pi as a schedulable timer for GPIO hardware, configurable over the web by PC, tablet or smartphone.

-This uses the core software for the original pool timer project conceived by Johannes Ernst and described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/ and Alan Stead's later additions with further additions in this version to make it a fully fledged multi-schedule timer for 6 different appliances/devices which may be increased or decreased as required.
-No changes have been made to any of original the log or graphic functions.
+This uses the core software for the original pool timer project conceived by Johannes Ernst and described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/ and Alan Stead's later additions with my further additions in this version to make it a fully fledged multi-schedule timer with auto power management for 6 different appliances/devices which may be increased or decreased as required.

 This should run on any Linux-based OS, although installation instructions were written for raspbian.
 You just need Apache, PHP, and WiringPi.

 You can schedule devices connected to any GPIO pin to be on and off at an arbitrary time at four different times throughout a day.
 Individual days are also programmable.
-A low light detector may be connected to Wiring pin0 to use the cloud facility.
 Devices/appliances may also be manually switched on and off and the timers may also be nudged or bumped in 15 minute steps if required or even suspended from running.
+Any device(s) may be set for auto power management and wireless operated sockets are also provided for.
 There is a textual log, and graphical log.
 See also directory screenshots/.

 SMA Inverter solar data may also extracted and displayed on the timer for intelligent power management.
+Power consumption data will be added soon (October 2015).

-The Pi header pins are buffered and inverted with a standard 7404 or open collector inverter and then fed into one or two optically isolated 4 x relay module boards thus providing 4-8 240V/110V AC switchable outlets which in turn can directly drive appliances or trigger contactors.
+The Pi header pins are buffered and inverted with a 74HFC04 inverter and then fed into one or two optically isolated 4 x relay module boards thus providing 4-8 240V/110V AC switchable outlets which in turn can directly drive appliances or trigger contactors.
 Be aware that ratings quoted on relays are for resistive loads, inductive loads will be about a quarter of that.
 See directory hardware/.
+The HFC version inverter is selected because it has input clamping for 3v operation as well which is used for the wireless transmitter/sockets.

 Wireless driven AC sockets may also be triggered anywhere in the premises or within a max.
-30m range to switch any plug driven mobile appliance such as heaters etc.
+30m range to switch any plug driven mobile appliance such as heaters etc. The China 'HD' brand version is used although probably any other will work.
+See circuit details in screenshots folder.

 First install Raspbian and wifi network drivers if required - see Raspberry Pi site for details, PUTTY may also be useful to access Pi remotely.
 Then -